Zoorck/zoorck.github.io/_posts/2019-10-05-guide-time.markdown

 ---
 layout: post
-title:  "Start with a guide for beginers"
+title:  "Start with a guide for beginners"
 date:   2019-10-05 14:31:00 +0000
 categories: jekyll update
 ---

-After reading [Creating and Hosting a Personal Site on GitHub][cayman] i just understood some more about jeckyll but the truth is I'm still not sure on how URLs work in jekyll + GitHub pages and why my assets are not properly displayed in my blog, so let's try on some more research.
+After reading [Creating and Hosting a Personal Site on GitHub][basics] i just understood some more about jeckyll but the truth is I'm still not sure on how URLs work in jekyll + GitHub pages and why my assets are not properly displayed in my blog, so let's try on some more research.

 ![A beautyfull cat](https://upload.wikimedia.org/wikipedia/commons/3/38/Adorable-animal-cat-20787.jpg)